scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** Bludgeoning

 You create a crushing gravity well.
 Choose a 7x7 area centered at a point in range you can see.
 All loose objects are flung towards the center, destroying mundane items.
 All creatures that enter the gravity well or start their turns there must make a Strength save against your spellcasting.
-On fail they are flung into the center tile, taking 2 wounds and 2 wound die in damage.
+On failure they are flung into the center tile, taking 2 wounds and 2 wound die in damage.
 On success their move and sprint speeds are reduced to 1, and cannot be improved.
 Creatures in the center take 1 wound and 1 wound die in damage at the start of their turn as they are crushed by the gravity well.

 The radius of the gravity well increases by 1 and you add 1 wound die to each source of damage for every level cast above 7th.